lisawim/ElCiPFASST/tutorial.md

 where <img src="https://latex.codecogs.com/svg.image?L" title="https://latex.codecogs.com/svg.image?L" /> is the inductance of the inductor.

+### 1.2 Kirchhoff's laws

 ## 2. Components of a DC Microgrid
-In the second chapter of the tutorial, the DC microgrid will be explained and ordinary differential equations (ODE) for each component will be derived for a simulation.
+In the second chapter of the tutorial, the DC microgrid will be explained and an ODE system for each component will be derived for a simulation.
 In order to understand how a DC microgrid works, we take a look to their construction.
 The main components are a _DC/DC converter_ and the _Pi-model transmission line_ (shortly: _Pi-model line_).

 ### 2.1 Pi-model transmission line